-Doug MacLeod, the perennial Blues Music Award Nominee, is a singer-songwriter in the American tradition.
+Doug MacLeod, winner of The 2013 Blues Blast Music Award for Male Artist Of The Year and perennial Blues Music Award nominee, is a singer-songwriter in the American tradition.
 He is a traveling artist that writes and sings original songs that are based on his own life and experiences.
 He learned from the old masters, lived the music, survived the life and carries forward a valuable tradition.
 MacLeod is known for his superb songwriting, guitar wizardry, warm soulful vocals, wit and unforgettable live performances.
 At the heart of this is his knack for storytelling, bringing characters-from the faceless to the legendary-to strikingly real life.

 As a youth he overcame abuse and a crippling stutter by turning to music.
 After he picked up a guitar, and tried to sing - he found his voice.